danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 <aside class="markdown-memory-lane">
 <h3>Trip down memory lane...</h3>
 I recall one scenario earlier in my career where a deployment caused a critical feature to malfunction shortly after release.
-This incident occurred before the widespread adoption of containerized deployments and automated CI/CD pipelines, which simplify rollbacks and mitigate such risks.
+This incident occurred before the widespread adoption of containerization, CI/CD pipelines, and strategies such as Blue Green and Canary deployments.
 I had to quickly diagnose and resolve the issue to restore functionality.
-Since then, modern practices in deployment and continuous integration have significantly enhanced the ability to manage these issues.
+Since then, modern practices in continuous integration and deployment have evolved to mitigate these risks.
 </aside>

 ### Lack of Empathy